LiveSplit/LiveSplit.Server/README.md

 Alternatively:

 - Download the Server component from [https://github.com/LiveSplit/LiveSplit.Server/releases](https://github.com/LiveSplit/LiveSplit.Server/releases)
-- Locate your LiveSplit instillation directory
+- Locate your LiveSplit installation directory
 - Place the contents of the downloaded zip into the "LiveSplit\Components" directory

 ## Setup